kasrafallah/kasrafallah/README.md

 <p h2 align="center">

 Greetings, I'm Kasra.
-I am a senior undergraduate student at the Sharif University of Technology.
-I am working as a research assistant in the MCI lab that belongs to Hamrahe Aval, Iran's first and biggest cellular communication provider.I’m currently learning phased arrays and the related communication systems.
+I am a graduate student at University of Waterloo.
+I am working as a research assistant at University of Waterloo ECE department under supevisiotion of Professor Ravi Mazumdar.I’m currently learning phased arrays and the related communication systems.
 I also focus on learning various facets of the MIMO Problem in wireless high-frequency transmission.